Halyna Hutchins’ Family Settles Wrongful Death Suit Over ‘Rust’ Shooting

 Rust Movie Productions, through its attorney Melina Spadone, added, “We are pleased the parties came together to resolve this matter, which, subject to court approval, marks an important step forward in celebrating Halyna’s life and honoring her work.”

+The cinematographer, who was 42 at the time of her death, was killed Oct.
+21, 2021, when a prop gun held by Baldwin discharged.
+Her family sued the production in February, alleging at least 15 violations of industry standards on set.
+The suit pointed to the absence of armorer Hannah Gutierrez-Reed from the room when the actor received the weapon from the first assistant director and said that it was unnecessary for him to use a revolver to line up the shot.

-The production was plagued by safety issues, allegedly shirking industry-wide norms related to the use of guns by cutting corners to shoot the movie on a shoestring budget, according to several suits against the producers of the movie, including ones from Hutchins and script supervisor Mamie Mitchell.
-There were two other misfires before Hutchins was killed in which Baldwin’s stunt double accidentally fired a blank and a prop master shot herself in the foot.
+The production was plagued by safety issues, allegedly shirking industrywide norms related to the use of guns by cutting corners to shoot the movie on a shoestring budget, according to several suits against the producers of the movie, including ones from Hutchins and script supervisor Mamie Mitchell.
+There were two other misfires before Hutchins was killed, with Baldwin’s stunt double accidentally firing a blank and a prop master shooting herself in the foot.

 In a statement, director Joel Souza said, “In my own attempts to heal, any decision to return to finish directing the film could only make sense for me if it was done with the involvement of Matt and the Hutchins family.
 Though certainly bittersweet, I am pleased that together, we will now complete what Halyna and I started.
 My every effort on this film will be devoted to honoring Halyna’s legacy and making her proud.
 It is a privilege to see this through on her behalf.”